TransUnion Employment Credit Report

 Although not required to do so, a best-practice would be for an employer to provide an applicant or employee the opportunity to explain any unusual or mitigating circumstances related to their background credit report results.
-Life events such as divorce, loss of a job or medical bills can be overwhelming and beyond an individual’s control.
-While important, a credit report does not represent the sum total of an individual’s capabilities.
+Life events such as divorce, loss of a job, or medical bills can be overwhelming and beyond an individual’s control.
+While necessary, a credit report does not represent the total of an individual’s capabilities.

-If the person requesting your credit report does not have one of the “permissible purposes,” then your credit report is off limits.
-Period.
-If your neighbor, ex-girlfriend, co-worker, relative, or complete stranger pulls your credit report, you can be fairly certain that they probably violated the FCRA.
+If the person requesting your credit report does not have one of the “permissible purposes,” then your credit report is off-limits, period.
+If your neighbor, ex-girlfriend, co-worker, relative, or stranger pulls your credit report, you can be reasonably certain that they probably violated the FCRA.

-Where it gets tricky is when a potential creditor, employer, landlord, or other person that you have some colorable relationship with overreaches and grabs your report without having a permissible purpose.
+Where it gets tricky is when a potential creditor, employer, landlord, or another person that you have some colorable relationship with overreaches and grabs your report without having a permissible purpose.

 Here are some common scenarios when an individual or other entity pulls your report without an impermissible purpose: